abilandz/PH8124/Lecture_6/Lecture_6.md

 will print the current time on the screen, but it will also simultaneously dump it in the file named `date.log` (check its content with **cat date.log**).
 In the very same spirit, it is possible to keep the full execution log of any script, function, code block `{ ... }`, loops, etc.

 The command **tee** writes simultaneously its input to _stdout_ (screen) and redirects it to files.
-By default, **tee** overwrites the content of a file — if we want instead to append to the already existing non-empty file, the following version can be used:
+By default, **tee** overwrites the content of a file &mdash; if we want instead to append to the already existing non-empty file, the following version can be used:

 ```bash
 someCommand | tee -a someFile.log